dita-cyber/Incident-Response/README.md

 - Supply Chain Compromise (T1195)
 - Valid Accounts (T1078)

-2. What did they take?
-Confirm what sensitive data, credentials, or IP was accessed or stolen.
+**2. What did they take?** Confirm what sensitive data, credentials, or IP was accessed or stolen.
 (Collection – TA0009, Exfiltration – TA0010, Impact – TA0040)

 Common techniques: